eafoc/Yeast_Transformation_OT/README.md

 2. Open terminal or command line and change the directory (‘cd’) to YourFilePath/Yeast_Transformation_OT-main/Opentrons_scripts

-3. Run the script using python by typing the following
+3. Run the script using python by typing the following on either macs or windows on macs: python YeastTransformationProtocol.py
-#  on macs:
-   python YeastTransformationProtocol.py

-# on windows:
+  on windows:
    py YeastTransformationProtocol.py

 4. Enter the values specific to your experiment.